-The differential focus between the LGS and an NGS writes: $d = cosz\ D^2f^2/H$, where z is the zenith angle (0 to 60 deg), D the telescope diameter (8m), f the beam f-number (f/17.1) and H the altitude of the sodium layer (80 to 100km). d varies between 100 and 250 mm.
-It is compensated by inserting in the optical path a set of 4 folding mirrors mounted on a translation stage.
+The differential focus between the LGS and an NGS can be written as $d = \cos z D^2 f^2/H$, where z is the zenith angle (0 to 60 deg), D the telescope diameter (8m), f the beam f-number (f/17.1) and H the altitude of the sodium layer (80 to 100km).
+The value of d varies between 100 and 250 mm.
+It is compensated by inserting into the optical path a set of 4 folding mirrors mounted on a translation stage.
 A second translation stage enables the length of this so called "trombone" to be adjusted to the current conditions.
 In addition a compensating plate located in the trombone path corrects the astigmatism introduced by the transmission through the LGS dichroic.